hauchenglee/hauchenglee.github.io/_posts/java/2019-11-05-java-string.md

 This technique is common when reading `int` or `double` values that appear on their own line.
 First you read the number, and then you read the rest of the line, which is just a newline character.

-> --Think Java / by Allen B. Downey and Chris Mayfield
+> - Think Java / by Allen B. Downey and Chris Mayfield

 ### next and nextLine